JUDICIAL CRISIS 1988- A TRAGEDY STAGED BY THE BAR

 It is further alleged (a matter unfortunately up held by the court of appeal then) that Berthelsen was denied natural justice in that he was not afforded the opportunity to be heard in appealing the decision of the Director General of Immigration.

-It is well settled principle in law that the physical presence of a defendant before a court in any jurisdiction including Malaysia is not a necessary pre requisite for that party to be heard or afforded justice.
+It is well settled principle of law that the physical presence of a defendant before a court in any jurisdiction including Malaysia is not a necessary pre requisite for that party to be heard or afforded justice.
 This is particularly so in matters concerning immigration law where the applicant/ appellant may be abroad (offshore) at time of the hearing.

 Of paramount importance when weighing up the right of a defendant to be physically present at a hearing against the dangers of their presence onshore in the circumstances for whatever reason, is the opinion of the Director General of Immigration.
 This was the case in the Berthelsen affair which gave rise to the controversial finding of the court of appeal in Malaysia.
 There is no reference to this point or whether the court of appeal even dealt with such a point in considering the matter in arriving at its judgement.

 Regardless of the hue and cry raised by every human rights group and the legal fraternity worldwide at the time, the High Court of Australia in its wisdom upheld the decision and the right of the Minister for Immigration to exercise the powers he possessed to do what he did in this regard.
-The islands have remained excise for refugee immigration purposes.
+The islands have remained excised for refugee immigration purposes.

 That matter was decided in the ministers favour inspite of Australia being a signatory to the International Convention on Human Rights and the Refugee Convention.
 The fact remains that unpopular decisions can be and often are not illegal or unlawful.